Trusts

 A Living Trust really does pay for itself.

-By placing your home into a Living Trust, your beneficiaries would avoid Probate.
+By placing your home into a Living Trust, your beneficiaries do not have to wait for the Grant of Probate.
 Some properties that become part of the Probate process end up being sold as distressed assets, usually fetching 20-30% lower than the market value.

 A Living Trust not only gives protection but also saves your family money.
 The asset can be sold immediately upon second passing away thus avoiding a distressed sale scenario.